caddyserver/website/src/docs/markdown/command-line.md

   Changes the config of the running Caddy process

 - **[caddy reverse-proxy](#caddy-reverse-proxy)**
-  A simple but production-ready reverse proxy
+  A simple but production-ready HTTP(S) reverse proxy

 - **[caddy run](#caddy-run)**
   Starts the Caddy process in the foreground